zzzprojects/docs/learndapper.com/pages/execute-reader.md

 description: The Dapper ExecuteReader method allows you to execute a SQL query and returns a DataReader containing the result set of the query as rows and columns.
 canonical: /execute-reader
 status: Published
-lastmod: 2025-06-15
+lastmod: 2025-07-09
 ---

 # Executing Reader With Dapper

 The `ExecuteReader` method of the Dapper library is a versatile method you can use to execute SQL statements and map the results to an instance of type `IDataReader`.
-That enables developers to easily read data from databases in applications written using C#, VB.NET, or other .NET languages.
+This enables developers to easily read data from databases in applications written using C#, VB.NET, or other .NET languages.

 The `ExecuteReader` method has a variety of overloads that allow developers to specify the command type, parameters, transaction, and command timeout.
 The following table shows the different parameters of an `ExecuteReader` method.